jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

     - **Value**: *Finding ID* - Aggregate this by *Count distinct* as shown in Step 4
     - **Categories**: *Resource ID*

-**Note:** If you have not noticed by now, you can edit the `Title` of a Visual directly from the widget instead of opening up the Configuration Menu.
+**Note:** If you have not noticed by now, you can edit the `Title` of a Visual directly from the widget instead of opening the Configuration Menu.

 ![Top 3 Insight](./screenshots/insightTop3Raw.JPG)

 16. To add a Filter, it is the same workflow as in Steps 12 and 13, create a Filter for *Compliance Status*, uncheck **PASSED** from the `Filter list` and select **Apply**.
 Your Insight should now change to reflect only failed resources.

-17. Insights can be further modified with Narratives, to do so select the **Customize narrative** menu from the Visual dropdown, similar to Step 5 as shown below.
+17. Insights can be further modified with Narratives, to do so select the **Customize narrative** menu from the Visual dropdown, like Step 5 as shown below.

 ![Custom Narrative Menu](./screenshots/insightCustomizeNarrativeMenu.JPG)

-18. You will now be in the [Expression Editor Screen](https://docs.aws.amazon.com/quicksight/latest/user/using-narratives-expression-editor-menus.html) (shown below for this particular Insight) where you can add various computations, mathematical functions, or add plaintext explanations to the Insights.
+18. You will now be in the [Expression Editor Screen](https://docs.aws.amazon.com/quicksight/latest/user/using-narratives-expression-editor-menus.html) (shown below for this Insight) where you can add various computations, mathematical functions, or add plaintext explanations to the Insights.
 Editing the insight is out-of-scope for this Guide but the narrative can be useful to add with various visualizations to convey key risks or observations.

 ![Expression Editor](./screenshots/insightNarrativeExprEditor.JPG)